Breeding deer for trophies and venison production

 - The bloodlines from Jægersborg Dyrehave, the royal park near Copenhagen.
 This hunting park is known worldwide for its outstanding antler quality.
 It uses a bloodline in which sometimes a white deer is born;

 - A Carpathian stag bought in August 2017 at the age of 3.
-We did cut his antlers by then and their weight revealed to be 10,5kg, which is very heavy for that young age;
+When his antlers were cut, they weighed 10,5 kilograms, which is very heavy for that young age;

 - End 2017 we bought 18 pregnant hinds from the enclosure of Franz Weber (Germany), whoms deer are known to carry heavy, stockish, multipointed antlers.